OWL Human Sexuality Class

 January and March.
 High school OWL is offered to 9th-12th grade students in

-for students in 7th-9th grades, is taught in odd-numbered years and will be
+for students in 7th-9th grades, is taught in odd-numbered years.

 Generally class sizes are 12-20